 Different Causes, Same Pain

-the lower spine is a risk factor as is being overweight, which puts
+In many older people, a collapsed vertebra in the back can irritate the sciatic nerve.
+Having arthritis of the lower spine is a risk factor as is being overweight, which puts pressure on the area.

 Runners can develop sciatic pain from imbalances due to improper footwear, a fallen arch or running on concrete, Schmidt says.
 The result of these imbalances may be a twisting motion, which can compress the nerve.
 If muscles are tight from inadequate stretching before starting off on a run, stretching exercises will generally relieve resulting sciatic pain.